 - Graduate Elective credit is not given for 1000- or 2000-level courses.
 Students also will not receive elective credit in 3000- or 4000-level courses if there is an equivalent graduate course.

-- A student must receive permission from his/her special committee chair to receive credit for undergraduate courses taken outside the School of Hotel Administration.
+- Students must receive permission from their special committee chairs to receive credit for undergraduate courses taken outside the School of Hotel Administration.